 Distribution of the Annual Fire and Safety Report

-The University will distribute the AFSR to every student and employee by sending an email by October 1 of each year.
+The University will distribute the ASFSR to every student and employee by sending an email by October 1 of each year.
 This email will contain a summary of the report, the exact URL of the location where CSU community members may view the report, and instructions for how to request a paper copy.
-We also provide a similar statement to every prospective employee and every prospective student by providing notices on our Human Resources and Admissions websites.
+We also provide a similar statement to every prospective employee and every prospective student by providing notices within our job applications and on our Admissions website(s).

-The supporting records used in compiling the AFSR shall be retained for three years from the latest publication of the report to which they apply.
-Records to be kept include, but are not limited to, copies of crime reports; the daily crime and Daily Fire Logs; records for arrests and referrals for disciplinary action; Timely Warning and Emergency Notification reports; documentation, such as letters to and from local police having to do with Clery Act compliance; letters to and from Campus Security Authorities; correspondence with the Department of Education regarding Clery Act compliance; and copies of notices to students and employees about the availability of the AFSR.
+The supporting records used in compiling the ASFSR shall be retained for three years from the latest publication of the report to which they apply.
+Records to be kept include, but are not limited to, copies of crime reports; the daily crime and daily fire logs; records for arrests and referrals for disciplinary action; timely warning and emergency notification reports; documentation, such as letters to and from local police having to do with Clery Act compliance; letters to and from Campus Security Authorities; correspondence with the Department of Education regarding Clery Act compliance; and copies of notices to students and employees about the availability of the ASFSR.
 All documentation should be dated.

 CSU Police Jurisdiction; Agreements with Other Law Enforcement Agencies

-The Handbook for Campus Safety and Security Reporting, Department of Education, https://www2.ed.gov/admins/lead/safety/handbook.pdf
+The (currently rescinded) Handbook for Campus Safety and Security Reporting, Department of Education:

-CSU Residence Hall Drug and Alcohol Policy, http://reshallpolicies.colostate.edu/alcohol-drugs
+CSU Policy: Residence Hall Drug and Alcohol Policy

 FORMS AND TOOLS